mitaai/AnnotationStudio/README.md

 Unit testing is done using [Jest](https://jestjs.io/).
 Jest can be configured within the `jest.config.js` file in the project's root.

+### Naming tests
+Unit tests are named after the file they test.
+For example, if we need to test the file `dateUtil.js`, we would create a new file next to it called `dateUtil.test.js`.
+Jest would then automatically recognize and run it.

+Tests that involve multiple components' interactions, also known as integration tests, should be placed in the `__tests__` directory.

 ### Testing React components
 We use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to test React components.

+### Running tests
+#### `npm run test`
+Runs the tests in interactive mode.
+Useful when developing.
+Runs by default only on files changed since the last commit, but all tests can be run at any time by typing `a` in the interactive test mode.

+#### `npm run test-latest`
+This command is the equivalent of `npm run test`, but doesn't run in interactive mode and only the tests related to the files changed since the last commit are tested.

 ***